a773music/a773_er301_presets/README.md

 Controls:
 * slowness: (0-1)

 ### stepped random<a name="stepped_random"></a>
 Generte random value on trigger.
 Unit type: Custom Source
 CPU: 0.9%
 Controls:
 * trigger

+### stepped random x6<a name="stepped_random_x6"></a>
+6x stepped random in one.
+One random value is the actual output, the others can be reached inside the unit as rand1-5.
+Advantages over stepped random is:
+1) a bit lighter on the CPU pr random (0.78% vs 0.9% for stepped random)
+1) convenient if you need lots of random

+Unit type: Custom Source
+CPU:4.7%
+Controls:
+* trigger

 ## Voices
 ### 2op-fm<a name="2op-fm"></a>